CONSULTING PROJECT - 2020/1

 Module code: MANM448

 The Consulting Project is designed to integrate the learning from across the programme curriculum and apply it to a real business problem in a specific organisational context.
-Working in teams of 3-5, students will consolidate and deepen their knowledge and understanding of the relevant areas of study through their engagement with a live consulting project set by a client organisation in conjunction with the module teaching team.
+Working in teams, students will consolidate and deepen their knowledge and understanding of the relevant areas of study through their engagement with a live consulting project set by a client organisation in conjunction with the module teaching team.

 Students will develop their professional skills with a particular emphasis on consulting skills, including the ability to: